Ghozayel/Lextale/README.md

 ``` r
 lex.dutch(dataframe)
 ```
-This function mark and calculates the lextale score for the Dutch version of the test.
-This function takes a dataframe which must inclue two vectors:
+This function mark and calculates the lextale score for the Dutch version of the test. lex.dutch() function takes a dataframe in its argument that must include two vectors:
 - ID: each ID must have 60 entries, e.g. ID *1987* repeated 60 times, with 40 IDs per time (=2400 rows).
 - answer: a variable of 0/1, with 2400 rows.